PARTYMANX/partymod-thug2/README.md

 * Fixes screen flash effect covering only part of the screen (E.G. when doing a Franklin Grind)
 * Optionally disables blur for graphics drivers that show severe artifacts
 * Replaces online service with OpenSpy
+* Movies now check for input every frame (as opposed to every five), making skipping much quicker
+* Movies' aspect ratios are now respected, showing black bars when appropriate
+* Cleanup code is now skipped on exit, so the game exits much faster

 ### Installation
 1. Download PARTYMOD from the releases tab